 Lee Simpson at Hoopla

-Lee Simpson from The Comedy Store Players, Improbable and Actors Nightmare is teaching a new course with Hoopla!!!
+Lee Simpson from The Comedy Store Players and Improbable is teaching a course with Hoopla!!!

 dates, time, location

-Dates: Every Monday for 8 weeks from Monday 7th October 2019.
+Dates: Every Wednesday for 8 weeks from Wednesday 26th March 2025.
+SOLD OUT

-Teacher: Lee Simpson with guest teacher on 11th November.
+Teacher: Lee Simpson with guest teacher on one week.

 Please note this course is only suitable for experienced improvisers.
 You should have at least done our Level 4 Long-Form Course or an equivalent somewhere else.